 Where you'll be based

-Plus you can also find Apprenticeship schemes on the EDF Energy website covering the [fingers crossed] new Nuclear New Build at Sizewell C.
+You can also find Apprenticeship schemes on the EDF Energy website covering the [fingers crossed] new Nuclear New Build at Sizewell C.

 Engineering Maintenance Apprenticeship

 Nuclear Engineer Degree Apprenticeship

 Nuclear Engineering - Degree Apprenticeship - Lancashire Energy HQ

 Entry Requirements To be eligible for a degree apprenticeship, you must first be employed within an appropriate setting/sector and have confirmation of sponsorship.